danielkeller/maia/hello-triangle/README.md

 ## Hello Triangle

 Here is a complete, minimal example showing all the boilerplate neccesary to put a triangle onscreen.
-Not that it does skip over some things you will probably want to do, such as recreate the swapchain, use descriptor sets, and so on.
+Note that it does skip over some things you will probably want to do, such as recreate the swapchain, use descriptor sets, and so on.